 In June 1998, the Financial Accounting Standards Board issued SFAS No. 133, "Accounting for Derivative Instruments and Hedging Activities", effective, as amended, for fiscal years beginning after June 15, 2000.
 SFAS No. 133 establishes accounting and reporting standards for derivative instruments and hedging activities.
 SFAS No. 133 requires all derivatives to be recognized in the statement of financial position and to be measured at fair value.
-The Company anticipates adopting the provisions of SFAS No. 133 effective April 1, 2000 and is continuing to determine the effects of SFAS No. 133 on the Company's financial statements.
+The Company anticipates adopting the provisions of SFAS No. 133 on the Company's financial statements.